Contribution to UNAIDS, the Joint United Nations Programme on HIV/AIDS

 |Coordinamento con altri progetti e attori||

-In the PCB, UNADS’ governing body, Switzerland belongs to a constituency with Sweden, Austria and Iceland and leads the constituency for the period 2013-16.
-In 2016 Switzerland acts as PCB chair.
+In the PCB, UNAIDS’ governing body, Switzerland belongs to a constituency with Sweden, Austria and Iceland.
+In 2017-19, Sweden will lead the constituency and Switzerland will act as an observer.
+2020-22 Switzerland will again lead the constituency.